jfrog/project-examples/msbuild-example/README.md

 ==========================
 ## Overview
 This example demonstrates how to modify your .NET csproj file, so that it does the following:
-1. Download the project depedencies from Artifactory before the build.
+1. Downloads the project depedencies from Artifactory before the build.
-2. Upload the project artifacts to Artifactory after the build.
+2. Uploads the project artifacts to Artifactory after the build.
-3. Collect and publish build-info to Artifactory.
+3. Collects and publish build-info to Artifactory.

-To achive this, the project's csproj file includes targets, which use JFrog CLI.<br/>
+To achive this, we'll add JFrog CLI commands into the project's csproj file.<br/>

 ## Before You Start
-* Download [JFrog CLI](https://jfrog.com/getcli/) and add it to the search path (add the *jfrog.exe* path to PATH environment variable).
+* Download [JFrog CLI](https://jfrog.com/getcli/) and add it to the search path (add the path to *jfrog.exe* to the PATH environment variable).
-* Make sure msbuild installed, and add it to the search path (add the *msbuild.exe* path to PATH environment variable).
+* Make sure msbuild is installed, and add it to the search path (add the *msbuild.exe* path to the PATH environment variable).
 * Configure your Artifactory URL and credentials using the following command:
 ```
 jfrog rt c